 Currently, MDMA is only officially legal for use inside approved laboratories.
 It’s only permitted for research purposes — not therapeutic use.

-The expanded access program (part of the “compassionate use act”) gives access to the substance outside the lab.
-It’s designed to help licensed medical practitioners and clinics to begin administering MDMA and other psychedelic substances to their patients with certain medical conditions.
+The expanded access program (part of the “Compassionate Use Act”) gives access to the substance outside the lab.
+It’s designed to help licensed medical practitioners and clinics begin administering MDMA and other psychedelic substances to their patients with certain medical conditions.

 MAPS recently submitted a protocol to the FDA to allow clinics to apply and undergo specific training on how to integrate MDMA into their practice.
 The training is projected to cost around $9,000 and provides accreditation for mental health clinics to begin using MDMA — pending approval by the FDA.